cdkini/Okra/README.md

 8. Squash your changes to as few commits as possible
 9. Make a pull request; please follow the same conventions as step #3

-Failure to adhere to #4 and #5 will cause the commit to be rejected by Travis CI so please double check your work.
+Failure to adhere to #4 and #5 will cause the commit to be rejected by Travis so please double check your work.
 Thanks!

 ## Credits
 This project would not have have been possible without the following resources: